12 March 2018

 India has always been a favourite country of mine, but working with these entrepreneurial and creative people only adds to the sweetness and the joy I feel when I arrive for a visit.
 Thank you India, and Panipat.
 See you again soon.

 We will be expanding our range to include recycled leather rugs, pom pom rugs, jute rugs, baby rugs, boys rugs, girls rugs, and hallway runners.
 We will have more bedroom rugs, nursery rugs, large floor rugs, rugs for the lounge and living rooms, and rugs for the kids playmat.
 We love our recycled rug collection and we know you will too!
 It’s interior design with conscience.
-To see all our current designs, colours and sizes of Indian rugs, recycled mats click here.
+To see all our current designs, colours and sizes of Indian rugs and recycled mats click here.